a1024/ABAC/readme.md

 ### `best`
 The export folder of achievements.
-Reference implementations of the best lossless algorithms that I comprehended.
+Reference implementations of the best lossless algorithms that I implemented.
-This program only prints the efficiency and timing info.
-But it doesn't save anything for security reasons.

 ### `e2`
 Experiments on lossless compression.